SebastienD11/carnets-vanille-headless/README.md

 - Posts
   - [] Query and display Tags taxonomy the same way as Categories
-  - [] Display thumbnail
+  - [x] Display thumbnail

 - SEO
-  - [] Create a service to deal with all of it
+  - [] Create a service/module/plugin to deal with all of it
   - [] Query Home SEO Settings from Yoast
   - [] Query Fb & Twitter Meta from Yoast
   - [x] Query SEO meta & thumbnail for Posts > Categories